 The ritual of exchanging meishi, which is Japanese for ‘business card,’ is a much higher valued practice in Japan than in the West.
 This guide will serve to help foreigners who are new to doing business in Japan avoid costly mistakes.
 Business card etiquette is one of if not the most important area…Read more

 Access to timely and competent legal representation is crucial wherever you in the world you happen to reside.
 However, in countries like Japan, differing legal systems coupled with huge cultural and linguistic barriers, may hinder your ability to get the best possible legal help.
 Here at PLAZA HOME…Read more

 If you have ever worked in a Japanese company, you may have had the experience of being overwhelmed by any in-house documents that you have had to submit on different occasions.
 These documents include claiming expenses, notifying the office when you are going directly home after meeting with a cli…Read more

-If you are a foreigner who is planning to live in Japan for a while, you will probably have to set up a bank account and apply for a phone and public utilities.
-When you sign an application form, you may notice that the space to sign is really small.
-The reason for this is that when a person "signs"…Read more
+This article will explain the meaning of "hanko," how to buy and use one.
+If you are a foreigner who is planning to live in Japan for a while, you will probably have to set up a bank account as well as apply for a phone and public utilities.
+When signing an application form, you may notice that the…Read more

 © 2021 PLAZA HOMES, LTD.